Christian Education & Spiritual Development

 The home is the primary Christian educator of our children, with the church in the supporting role.
 The report on Effective Christian Education confirms that parents have enormous influence on their children’s faith development.
 To that end, we have developed the Walking in Faith Travel Guide to supplement our regular curriculum.
 The Travel Guide is primarily a tool to be used in the home.

-Walking in Faith Travel Guide PARTY – for ages 5 through 5th grade and their families on February 17, 2013, held during Sunday school.
+Walking in Faith Travel Guide PARTY – for ages 5 through 5th grade and their families held during Sunday school.
 Children and parents will explore several of the items in the Walking in Faith Travel Guide to become more familiar with them in a fun and informative way.

 Please see the Walking in Faith Travel Guide for more information.